Notes on Caravan Weights

 All data is calculated using metric weights and measurements.
 The imperial figures quoted are conversions thereof.

-Please Note: M&M Leisure have published these guidelines as provided by Bailey of Bristol Caravans.
-While every care is taken to ensure the information provided is correct at the time of publishing, M&M accept no responsibility for any errors or omissions in these details of for any loss or damage thus caused.
+Please Note: M&M Leisure has published these guidelines as provided by Bailey of Bristol Caravans.
+While every care is taken to ensure the information provided is correct at the time of publishing, M&M Leisure accepts no responsibility for any errors or omissions in these details or for any loss or damage thus caused.